-The stronger the grip, the stronger this muscles gets activated.
+The stronger the grip, the stronger this muscle gets activated.

 Excessive muscle tension and trigger points can develop in the extensor digitorum muscle especially with repetitive finger movements and strong grips.

-Among others, the following activities can be causes for a troubling extensor digitorum muscle.
+Among others, the following activities can trigger problems in the extensor digitorum muscle.

 For massage I recommend using either your fingers or a massage ball against a wall.

-Alternatively, you can just press your fingertips “into” the muscle and then moving your fingers for about 10 – 15 times.
+Alternatively, you can just press your fingertips “into” the muscle and then move your fingers about 10 – 15 times.

 Note: If you use your fingers for massage, make sure to take frequent rests and/or to keep your massage sessions short – 2 to 3 tender spots –.